Geometric composition in quilted Floer theory: Morphisms between Floer cohomology of Lagrangian correspondences

-Under certain monotonicity assumptions, it is proven in \cite{WW} that, given $(\delta_i)_{i=1,\ldots,k}$ and $(H_i)_{i=1,\ldots,k}$, there is a Baire second category subset of almost complex structures $(J_i)_{i=1,\ldots,i=k}$ for which these moduli spaces are cut out transversely and compactness properties of the usual Floer differential carry over.
+Under monotonicity assumptions (as in Theorem \ref{positive}), it is proven in \cite{WW} (with corrections from \cite{WWL}) that, given $(\delta_i)_{i=1,\ldots,k}$ and $(H_i)_{i=1,\ldots,k}$, there is a Baire second category subset of almost complex structures $(J_i)_{i=1,\ldots,i=k}$ for which these moduli spaces are cut out transversely and compactness properties of the usual Floer differential carry over.
 It is straightforward to check that the same result holds when we replace the monotonicity assumptions by the set of assumptions in the statement of Theorem \ref{isomorphism} (for more details, see the proof of Theorem 5.2.3 in \cite{WW}).
 As we check in the proof of Theorem \ref{negative}, the assumptions of Theorem \ref{negative} also gives rise to well-defined moduli spaces.
 Therefore, in either case one can define the Floer differential for a cyclic set of Lagrangian correspondences by :